Premier Choice for Emergency Rescue Training – 10,000+ Graduates Strong

 Advanced First Aid Training: Man performs mouth-to-mouth resuscitation on a mannequin during a first aid training session.

-This course is comprised of three units of competency:
+This training is comprised of three nationally recognised units of competency:

 HLTAID014 Provide Advanced First Aid